 36 Lime Street studios are situated in the heart of Newcastle’s Ouseburn Valley to the east of the city centre.
-Formerly a flax mill, the building is now home to over 40 artists, makers and designers across five floors.
+Formerly a flax mill, the Grade II listed building is now home to over 50 artists, makers and designers across five floors.

 36 Lime Street’s guiding principle is to provide secure, affordable studio spaces for rent for artists and other creative businesses, and in doing so to contribute towards the regeneration of the building and the area.